Direct Hit!: History

 In cooperation with Red Scare Industries, Good Land Records, and Wall of Youth, Direct Hit! produced an album-length short film in conjunction with the record.
 The film was released in chapters across a number of news and media sites including Vice and The A.V.
 Club.

 In February 2014, Direct Hit! was featured as one of the "Top Ten Wisconsin Bands To Watch" by the Milwaukee Journal Sentinel.
 In September 2014, Nick Woods was a guest on the television show Last Call with Carson Daly, where he was interviewed about Direct Hit!.
 In November 2014, Woods wrote an article for Vice's Noisey, detailing how Direct Hit! consistently tours without losing money.

 Direct Hit! have performed at venues such as The Knitting Factory, Bottom of the Hill, Webster Hall, Asbury Lanes, First Unitarian Church of Philadelphia, and festivals such as Riot Fest, The Fest, Pouzza Fest, Summerfest, Insub Fest, and D4th of July.

 They have toured with or opened for bands such as Blink-182, NOFX, Rise Against, A Wilhelm Scream, Dillinger Four, Good Riddance, The Suicide Machines, Off With Their Heads, The Flatliners, Pears, Mixtapes, Cheap Girls, Red City Radio, Masked Intruder, Smoking Popes and Guerilla Poubelle.

 In March 2016, the band announced they had signed to Fat Wreck Chords, and their first studio album with the label, Wasted Mind, was released on June 24 of the same year.

 After releasing its second LP with Fat Wreck in 2018, Crown of Nothing, Steve Maury and Danny Walkowiak parted with the band, with long-time fill-in drummer Logan Stang taking over for Walkowiak while Direct Hit returned to a rotating group of bass players, including Joram Zbichorski, Josh Goldman, and Jake Levinson.
-In late 2019, Joram Zbichorski became an official member as full time bass player.
+Joram Zbichorski, also a member of Devon Kay's other project Devon Kay & The Solutions, became the band's full time bass player in late 2019.